tomzx/blog.tomrochette.com-content/agi/books/theory-of-self-reproducing-automata/article.md

 ## Learned in this study

 ## Things to explore
+* Higher class type implies it can describe a subset of the lower class type?
+For example, a program description (higher level) describing potential programs (lower level)

 # Overview
 * The idea that communication between different systems is done through the translation of their respective language into the target's language (for example, from the sender's central nervous system language to the sender's language (English) to the receiver's language (English) and finally into the receiver's language central nervous system language)